SAFEGUARDING CHILDREN POLICY

 Where any behaviour amounting to bullying continues following this, the following steps will be taken:

-The chid who have found to be responsible for persistent behaviour which amounts to bullying of another child shall be banned from attending Engineering Minds' classes.
+The child who is found to be responsible for persistent behaviour which amounts to bullying of another child shall be banned from attending Engineering Minds' classes.

 All steps in relation to the prevention or management of bullying should be taken in consultation with the Safeguarding Officer.